-Sawtooth Interpretive & Historical Association (SA) is hiring for Naturalists, Lead Naturalist, Museum Docent and Historic Specialist for our 2018 summer season.
-Here is the job description for each position:
+Sawtooth Interpretive & Historical Association (SA) is still accepting applications for a Museum Docent and a Historic Specialist for our 2018 summer season.
+Here are their job descriptions:

 The Sawtooth National Recreation Area (NRA) in Stanley, Idaho offers a great opportunity for someone seeking a summer experience in a unique and spectacular setting.
 The Sawtooth NRA encompasses 756,000 acres in the “Heart of Idaho” where rugged peaks, alpine lakes, free running streams, and breath-taking scenery abound.
 This stunning landscape inspires quiet introspection and observation as well as offers unlimited opportunities for hiking, fishing, mountain biking, camping, boating, and many other recreational activities.